zachbornheimer/zyscripts-wp/README.md

 Zyscripts Optimizations - Wordpress Plugin

-* Licensed under the GPLv3
+Licensed under the GPLv3
-* Bug Finders, if you find a bug, leave it to me as an issue...I _may_ give you free access as a thank you.
+Bug Finders, if you find a bug, leave it to me as an issue...I _may_ give you free access as a thank you.

-* This wordpress plugin allows for the optimization of javascript on a wordpress site.
+This wordpress plugin allows for the optimization of javascript and css on a wordpress site.
-* Note, the first time you visit your site after a change (or after you load it for the first time), it will be very slow.
+Note, the first time you visit your site after a change (or after you load it for the first time), it will be very slow.
 This is because it is compiling the code you requested.
-* It does not compile your code if it is broken or if you have not registered your site at zyscripts.com
+It does not compile your code if it is broken or if you have not registered your site at zyscripts.com

 Optimizations:
 ==============
 * Asynchronously load all enqueued javascript
-* Sends closure-compiled version of all registered scripts
+* Sends closure-compiled version of all registered scripts (JS)
 * Implementation of a load balancer - by having half of your traffic being requested from the zyscripts server,
+* Optimizes and Minifies CSS
+* It automatically rewrites relative urls to be absolute during compile time (CSS)

 Precautions:
 ============